 Early retirement to me means retiring before the age of 60.
-At 60 we can receive CPP payments and other seniors benefits, so not really special to me.
+At 60 years old we can collect CPP payments and other seniors benefits—so not really special to me.
 When you retire before 60, you must be able to live off your investments because nothing else is coming in.

-This also means you have full control over your tax situation and can use this to deplete your RRSP at low tax rates.
-At withdrawals under $25,000, your effective tax rate is around 10%.
+This also means you have full control over your tax situation and can use this time to deplete your RRSP at relatively low tax rates.
+If your RRSP withdrawals are under $25,000 per year, your effective tax rate is around 10%.
 Add in some Canadian dividend income from your Cash/Margin Account and your tax bill can actually be reduced in many provinces!

 As soon as I meet the 30x Rule, I am going to pull the plug.
-If I invest in the RM Balanced Portfolio which returns 6% annually after inflation over all those years, it's going to take me 18 years to save.
+If I invest in a Growth/Balanced Portfolio (around 6% annual returns after inflation) over all those years, it's going to take me 18 years to save enough for retirement.
 I start saving at 27 years old so I retire from work at 45 years old.

-To cover the tax liability and maintain my $40,000 spending level, I can withdraw some money from my Cash/Margin account and realize some Capital Gains Income which is likely to be very minimal as gains only make up about 1/3rd of each withdrawal (the rest is taking my contribution back).
+To cover the tax liability and maintain my $40,000 spending level, I can withdraw some money from my Cash/Margin account and realize some Capital Gains Income which is likely to be very minimal as gains only make up about one-third of each withdrawal (the other two-thirds is taking my contribution back).

-Again, it's even more efficient when you're married or CL as you can set up a Personal and Spousal RRSP to split income very evenly and keep taxable income low as well as contributing to two TFSA accounts instead of one.
-Come back Friday for a write up about the importance of sharing finances in relationships.
+Again, it's even more efficient when you're married or common-law as you can set up a Personal and Spousal RRSP to split income very evenly and keep taxable income low.
+You also benefit from contributing to two TFSA accounts instead of one.